Top five sleep remedies

 If a bad night’s sleep turns into a bad week or month of sleep, it can result in a whole range of health problems.
 If you are struggling to get to sleep, stay asleep or wake refreshed you may need to make some simple changes to your sleep habits.
 With a little effort and planning you should be able to get your sleep routine back on track.

-- Try a herbal sleep support remedy.
-Nature has provided us with a number of herbs that have a gentle sedative effect and may help calm your mind and achieve a good night’s sleep so you can perform at your best.
+- Try a herbal sleep remedy – Nature has provided us with a number of herbs that have a gentle relaxing and calming effect and may help calm your mind and support a good night’s sleep so you can perform at your best.
+Herbal sleep support remedies include valerian, ziziphus, chamomile, lemon balm, hops and lactium, a protein derived from milk.